nataliest/ML_final_project/README.md

 My approach is to teach a Convolutional Neural Network to distinguish between spectrograms obtained from pocket dial audio and speech audio files.

 Some of the data processing code based on the code I found here: https://github.com/despoisj/DeepAudioClassification

+For this project, I created a pocket dial audio dataset.
+The audio files can be accessed at https://mega.nz/#F!KwcByYYY